You have turned-in this assignment. You can review the lesson and see your previous answers.

 However, the trade in the East Indies was dictated by the Mughal Emperor and England faced significant competition from other European powers, including Spain in the Americas and the Dutch in the East Indies.

-The combination of these efforts resulted in a more structured and economically integrated empire poised to expand further in the 18th century.
+The culmination of these efforts resulted in a more structured and economically integrated empire poised to expand further in the 18th century.

-Okay, great, let's summarise today's lesson, England's empire at the beginning of the long 18th century.
+Let's summarize today's lesson, England's Empire at the beginning of the 'long 18th century.

 A network of colonies was connected to England via trade and the monarch profited from customs duties.

-Many migrants searching for a better life headed to the Americas.
+Many migrants searching for a better life headed to the Americas, most were indentured servants.

-However, after many deaths, the plantation shifted their labour force towards enslaved African people.
+However, after many deaths, the plantation shifted their labor force towards enslaved African people.

-The Navigation Acts were a crucial part of a mercantilist framework that ensured that colonial profits flowed back to England.
+The Navigation Act were a crucial part of a mercantilist framework that ensured that colonial profits flowed back to England.

-Okay, well done on a brilliant lesson, and thank you for joining me for the beginning of our story of how a tiny set of islands off the west coast of Europe embarked on a journey towards empire.
+Okay, well done on a brilliant lesson and thank you for joining me for the beginning of our story of how a tiny set of islands of the West Coast of Europe embark on a journey towards empire.

 See you in the next lesson.